-The Company incurred the following fees and expenses in the normal course of operations in connection with companies owned by key management and directors.
+The Company incurred the following fees and expenses and mineral property costs in the normal course of operations in connection with companies owned by key management and directors.
 Expenses have been measured at the exchange amount that is determined on a cost recovery basis.